OCA/account-financial-tools/currency_rate_update/README.md

 1. Admin.ch
    Updated daily, source in CHF.

-2. European Central Bank (ported by Grzegorz Grzelak) The reference rates are based on the regular daily concertation procedure between central banks within and outside the European System of Central Banks, which normally takes place at 2.15 p.m.
+2. European Central Bank (ported by Grzegorz Grzelak - OpenGLOBE.pl) The reference rates are based on the regular daily concertation procedure between central banks within and outside the European System of Central Banks, which normally takes place at 2.15 p.m.